mayargamal97/RealEstate-Dashboard/README.md

 1. **View the Dashboard**: Explore the visual overview of the dashboard through the images included in this README file.
 2. **Data**: The `/data` folder contains sample data used in the dashboard.
 Replace with your own data as needed to see real-time insights.
 3. **Usage**: Use this dashboard to track KPIs, analyze client demographics, and make informed financial and strategic decisions.

+## Data Processing and Calculations

+This Power BI dashboard leverages several key tools and technologies to perform data transformations and calculations:

+- **Power Query**: Used for data importation and transformation, Power Query enables the cleaning, shaping, and loading of data from various sources into the Power BI environment.
+This process ensures that the data is in the correct format for analysis.

+- **DAX (Data Analysis Expressions)**: DAX is utilized for creating custom calculations and measures within the dashboard.
+It allows for advanced data modeling and enables the creation of dynamic calculations that respond to user interactions and filter selections.

+- **Data Modeling**: The relationships between different data tables are established to create a comprehensive data model.
+This ensures accurate insights and visualizations throughout the dashboard.

+These tools collectively enhance the analytical capabilities of the dashboard, providing valuable insights into real estate market trends and performance metrics.